-In the event that an SCU student has an academic grievance other than academic probation or suspension or feels that some action of the University is not justified or constitutes an encroachment upon students' academic rights, the student may present the grievance according to the provisions of the student academic grievance process; e.g. any question of examinations, assessments or student outcomes, or requirements for satisfactory progress in a course, etc. The grievance and appeal process is defined below.
+In the event that an SCU student has an academic grievance other than academic probation or suspension or feels that some action of the University is not justified or constitutes an encroachment upon students' academic rights, the student may present the grievance according to the provisions of the student academic grievance process; e.g. any question of examinations, assessments or student outcomes, requirements for satisfactory progress in a course, or personal difference with any instructor, etc. The grievance and appeal process is defined below.
 (For probation/suspension appeals, see Academic Probation/Suspension Appeals.)